-Infrastructure assets typically have a low correlation with other asset classes, including listed equities,
+Infrastructure assets typically have a low correlation with other asset classes, including listed equities, real estate and fixed income.

 The quality and predictability of their cash flows tend to provide for stable returns to shareholders over time.

 Investment characteristics that we typically target